-based practice exams, written examination, computer-based instruction, written assignments, and research reports.
+The make up assignments will be given by the school.
+Acceptable forms of make-up are case studies, computerbased practice exams, written examination, computer-based instruction, written assignments, and research reports.
 Students who miss an exam can receive a maximum of 75% on the makeup exam.(See Test Remediation Policy).
 Make-up assignments will be determined and scheduled by the Program Director or designated faculty with the individual student.
 Assignments submitted past the deadline can get a maximum of 75, if a late submission is authorized by the school, otherwise a student will get a 0.